 In the course of revising the content of the index, the scope of omitted items expanded in January 2012, mainly in case of services.

 From January 2012, the costs of imputed rents are excluded from the core inflation as it was excluded from the CPI also.
-The core inflation indicator covers 66% of the CPI's items by their weight.
+The core inflation indicator covers 73% of the CPI's items by their weight.
 After the elimination the remaining items are proportionally re-weighted in order to obtain 100% as the sum of their weights.
-The core inflation indicator is seasonally adjusted corresponding to the international practice.
+For core inflation both a seasonally unadjusted and a seasonally adjusted indicator are published.

 The core inflation indicator is calculated on December 1994 base.